 See future events here

-- Climate Conversations hosted by Robert Mclean has a podcast interview ‘Anitra Nelson takes us on a journey through degrowth’ (21 October 2020) here.
+- Climate Conversations, Robert Mclean: ‘Anitra Nelson takes us on a journey through degrowth’, 21 October 2020 — here.

 - Degrowth in Central Victoria — Anitra Nelson and Patrick Jones in conversation on Exploring Growth: A Critical Guide and local degrowth activities, Goldfields Library (Central Victoria, Australia), 8 October 2020, video recording here

-- Európa Pont — European Culture House informing the European Parliament, European Commission (EU) — event with Vincent Liegey, 30 September 2020.
+- Európa Pont, European Culture House informing European Parliament, European Commission (EU) — event with Vincent Liegey, 30 September 2020.
 (Budapest Millenium Park hosts such informational and cultural events).
 Video recording (Czech) here.

 - Anitra Nelson in conversation with Boris Frankel in MSSI event Degrowth, Solidarity and the Welfare State, University of Melbourne with Q&A, 30 September 2020, 60 mins recording here